Mastodon Mastodon Mastodon Mastodon

 hashed = bcrypt.hashpw(password, bcrypt.gensalt())

-1. Set Secure and HttpOnly flags on session cookies to protect against interception and XSS attacks.
+1. Set Secure and HttpOnly flags on session cookies.

 Example code using Flask: